 Research Canada works to keep our Members, Supporters and Partners, journalists and the public up to date on current health research news and related advocacy efforts.
 We also undertake a number of special events each year, including Parliamentary Health Research Caucus events and our Annual General Meetings to help advance health research and innovation in Canada.

 President and CEO, Research Canada: An Alliance for Health Discovery

-Ms. Deborah Gordon-El-Bihbety has been the President and CEO of Research Canada for seventeen years.
+Ms. Deborah Gordon-El-Bihbety has been the President and CEO of Research Canada for eighteen years.
 She brings considerable executive level experience in public policy, health advocacy, government relations, association management, governance, project management and media relations to Research Canada.
 Before joining Research Canada (then the Council for Health Research in Canada) in 2003, Ms. Gordon-El-Bihbety was the Associate Chief Executive Officer at the Canadian Public Health Association, where she was responsible for the Association’s national programs and businesses.

 Ms. Gordon-El-Bihbety led the transformation of the Council for Health Research in Canada, Research Canada’s predecessor organization, into the multi-stakeholder alliance, Research Canada: An Alliance for Health Discovery.
 In the first year, she doubled both memberships and corporate revenues, established a strong and committed top team and put in place a solid governance model and innovative business approaches that expanded the alliance during challenging financial times for the not-for-profit sector.